Orthodox Catechetical Instruction

-Greed—The opposite of Liberality.
+Greed—The absence or corruption of Liberality.
 Too great a desire for money or worldly goods due to stinginess and selfishness.
 Rather than wanting to give freely, greed is turning inward and desiring to be given to freely in selfishness.
 This ultimately leads to theft, adultery, bearing false witness, and other deadly sins.

 Lust—impure and unworthy desire for something evil.

 Wrath—unrighteous anger, unworthy irritation and lack of self—control.
 Incensed in an unworthy manner.

 Gluttony—the habit of eating or drinking or overindulging in anything (video games, watching TV, etc.) without self-control and balance